replydev/cotp/README.md

 To import Authy or Google Authenticator databases you need first to obtain the respective files in your phone in the paths:
 - **Authy**: `/data/data/com.authy.authy/shared_prefs/com.authy.storage.tokens.authenticator.xml`
 - **Google Authenticator**: `/data/data/com.google.android.apps.authenticator2/databases/databases`

 You may need root privileges to access these folders.
-  After that run the correct python script located in the converters/ folder in this source code:
+Once you got those files run the correct python script located in the converters/ folder in this source code:

 `python authy.py path/to/database.xml converted.json`

 It will convert the database in a json format readable by cotp.

-To finish import the database: `cotp -i authy path/to/database.json`
+To finish import the database:

+`cotp -i authy path/to/database.json`

 ## Planned features